Learn

 A $1 million umbrella policy typically costs between $150 and $300 per year.
 A $2 million policy might run $200-400.
 That's astonishingly cheap for a million dollars of coverage.
 The reason is simple: umbrella claims are rare.
 The policy only pays out after your underlying insurance is exhausted, so the insurance company rarely has to write a check.

 Each additional million in coverage typically adds just $75-100 per year to the premium.
-The cost-per-dollar of protection makes umbrella insurance one of the best values in the insurance market.
+The cost-per-dollar of protection makes umbrella insurance a relatively low-cost form of coverage in the insurance market.

 The general rule of thumb: your total liability coverage should equal or exceed your net worth.
 If your net worth is $500,000 and your auto policy only covers $300,000, you have a $200,000 gap that a lawsuit could exploit.
 Here are common situations that increase your liability risk: